 The rule of thumb is attaching some kind of image to an announcement regarding a new sale, product, or anything else related to your business.

-3. Your Strategy Is Not Geared Towards Achieving Additional Sales
+3. Your Strategy doesn’t focus on Achieving Additional Sales

 You Do Not Have Enhanced Purchasing Buttons

 If you do not move your visitors to make a purchase with the right enhancement options, then your online sales figures could experience a dip.
 Note that there are a number of ways to get users to make a purchase.
 Take the color orange as an example.
 Using this color for purchase buttons is proven to cause people to make a purchasing decision.

 Another area that you could enhance is the use of language.
 Experts advise that you use specific and active phrases.
 For example, if you are selling a sports product, do not use the words “Complete Sale”; rather you should opt for the phrase “Get it NOW”